How Laughter Can Help Your Heart

-In today's world of social distancing, this may be more important than ever.
-Although it can be more challenging to maintain relationships when we're physically apart, sharing a joke or funny memory with friends and family via a phone or video call can be a good antidote to stress.
+In today's chaotic world, this may be more important than ever.
+Although it can be more challenging to maintain relationships when we're feeling overwhelmed, sharing a joke or funny memory with friends and family via a phone or video call can be a good antidote to stress.

 "Physical isolation can lead to loneliness," says Elizabeth LaSalvia, MD, a geriatric psychiatrist at Beth Israel Deaconess Medical Center.
 "But keep in mind that there is a difference between being physically distant and emotionally distant."
 She recommends that people be proactive and reach out to family and friends, or call someone you've meant to catch up with for awhile.

 Other ways to encourage laughter: watch a sitcom, read a funny book or tune in to a stand-up comedian.
 While it remains to be seen whether laughter is the best medicine, when it comes to your cardiac health, it can play a role in keeping your heart in shape.
 No joke.